Share

 On the night of his appointment, Balcázar dismissed suggestions he had plans to pardon ex-President Pedro Castillo (2021–2022), also of Free Peru, who is currently in prison for an attempted “self-coup.”
 Balcázar, who entered office with a 63 percent disapproval rating, is the fourth president to serve in the five-year term that began with Castillo’s 2021 election.

 Can this year's vote be the reset needed to slow the revolving presidential door?
-In an election marked by concerns about insecurity and corruption, a record-breaking 36 candidates are vying for the votes of a 27.3 million-strong electorate in the April 12 first round.
+After the March 15 car accident death of one candidate, a still record-breaking 35 candidates remain in the race for the April 12 first round.
+They are vying for the votes of a 27.3 million-strong electorate largely concerned about insecurity and corruption.
 If no candidate captures more than 50 percent of the vote, the top two advance to a June 7 runoff.

-Leading most polls is former Lima Mayor Rafael López Aliaga (2023–2025) of the right-wing Popular Renewal party (RP).
+Leading the polls are two right-wing candidates.
+One is former Lima Mayor Rafael López Aliaga (2023–2025) of the Popular Renewal party (RP).
 Also known as “Porky,” the politician and businessman’s style has drawn comparisons to U.S. President Donald Trump.
-Behind him is Keiko Fujimori, who heads the conservative People’s Force (FP) and is the eldest daughter of former authoritarian President Alberto Fujimori (1990–2000).
+The other is Keiko Fujimori, who heads the conservative People’s Force (FP) and is the eldest daughter of former authoritarian President Alberto Fujimori (1990–2000).
 This is the former congresswoman’s fourth presidential run, after making the last three runoffs.
 Although she last held an elected position in 2011, Fujimori holds sway in the country’s powerful Congress, where her party leads a right-wing bloc.

 Related